-Students may request accommodations due to a disability by contacting the Coordinator of Disability Support Services (Janet Danley, Clarkston Campus).
+Students may request accommodations due to a disability by contacting the Coordinator of Disability Support Services on their respective campus.
 The Coordinator will issue accommodations according to the functional limitations of the disability as they relate to the course requirements.
 Accommodations are modifications to the instructional setting such as extended time for exams, sign language interpreters, and adjustable tables.